-- a) be specific regarding the immediate steps that are to be taken during a disruption; - b) be flexible to respond to the changing internal and external conditions of a disruption; - c) focus on the impact of incidents that potentially lead to disruption; - d) be effective in minimising the impact through the implementation of appropriate solutions; - e) assign roles and responsibilities for tasks within them.
+- be specific regarding the immediate steps that are to be taken during a disruption; - be flexible to respond to the changing internal and external conditions of a disruption; - focus on the impact of incidents that potentially lead to disruption; - be effective in minimising the impact through the implementation of appropriate solutions; - assign roles and responsibilities for tasks within them.

-For guidance on planning preparations, see Exposure checklist.
+For guidance on planning preparations, see checklists.